-We accomplish our mission through the operation of two cultural attractions; the Oconaluftee Indian Village living history site and the renowned outdoor drama Unto These Hills.
+We accomplish our mission through the operation of two cultural attractions.
+The Oconaluftee Indian Village living history site, and the renowned outdoor drama “Unto These Hills.”

-Unto These Hills is one of the nation’s foremost outdoor dramas.
-Debuting in 1950, Unto These Hills has been performed for over six million visitors in its over 60 years of operation.
-From the first contact with Europeans to the infamous and tragic Trail of Tears, Unto These Hills tells the triumphant story of the Cherokee through the eons.
+“Unto These Hills” is one of the nation’s foremost outdoor dramas.
+Debuting in 1950, our show has been performed for over six million visitors.
+From the first contact with Europeans to the infamous and tragic Trail of Tears, “Unto These Hills” tells the triumphant story of the Cherokee through the eons.

 The Oconaluftee Indian Village transports you back in time to a living, working Cherokee Village of the 18th Century.
 Here, centuries-old techniques for survival have been passed down from generation to generation and preserved in this living history site.